-Jaylee’s experience has been varied, focusing on fundraising and event management, marketing, family support, volunteer management and community engagement.
+Jaylee’s experience has been varied, focusing on fundraising and event management, corporate partnerships, marketing and PR, social media management and community engagement.

 Jaylee believes strongly in the vision of Catherine House as feels incredibly fortunate in making a difference to the lives of women experiencing homelessness.

 Anna came to Catherine House in 2006, initially as an evening shift worker.
 Having worked across programs as a case worker and coordinator, she took up the manager position in 2015.
 Anna has a BA (Prof Writing) and a previous background in retail/marketing/PR.